 - Consumable – if you can eat it or use it up, it’s ultimately better for the Earth.

 - Homemade – especially if you can reuse containers or repurpose some supplies, homemade not only gives a personal touch to the holidays, but can also be earth-friendly.
-(One year I gave books on CD and homemade playdough, for example.)
+(One year I gave audiobooks and homemade playdough, for example.)